Mobile Ecommerce Forecast To Hit $84B

-The 500 leading retailers in mobile commerce will see sales of $83.78 billion by the end of 2014, according to a new forecast from Internet Retailer.
+The 500 leading retailers in mobile commerce will see sales of $83.78 billion by the end, according to a new forecast from Internet Retailer.

 Mobile sales will account for 21.2 percent of an estimated $394.71 billion in total web sales by retailers that make up Internet Retailer’s Mobile 500 list.

-The figure also represents a 79.9 percent rise from the $46.56 billion in sales that the leading 500 mobile commerce brands achieved in 2013.
+The figure also represents a 79.9 percent rise from the $46.56 billion in sales that the leading 500 mobile commerce brands achieved.